itaisoudry/temporal-flow-web/server/README.md

    Note:

    - The `TEMPORAL_API_KEY` can be found in your Temporal Cloud account settings
-   - The `TEMPORAL_ENDPOINT` is your Temporal namespace endpoint (e.g., "foo.bar.tmprl.cloud")
+   - The `TEMPORAL_ENDPOINT` is your Temporal namespace id (e.g., "temporal-flow.zn0bd.tmprl.cloud")
    - Do not include "https://" or ".web.tmprl.cloud" in the endpoint
-   - You can use localhost if you have temporal running locally or in a k8s cluster
+   - You can use localhost if you have temporal running locally or in a k8s cluster (note that some temporal features are limited in this case)

 ## Running the Server